tomglenn/and-devops-101/README.md

   * Using the ChecksAPI in GitHub to run the tests on a commit.
   * See below.
 * Set up a test run in CircleCI, the config.yml file is already created for you.
 Maybe you can deploy to Heroku using CircleCI?
+* Can you get Heroku CLI working on your local machine?
+It will enable you to create and manage apps from your command line.
+More information [here](https://devcenter.heroku.com/articles/heroku-cli)